kurattila/Tombola/README.md

 - Create customizable ticket blocks (combination of different colors + title)
 - Easily mark which tickets have been sold
-- 2 parallel drawings animated side-by-side
+- 2 parallel drawings at once, animated side-by-side